opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ### MCTP
 * Compliance with MCTP Base Protocol Specification

      i.
-The device will comply to all Endpoint requirements as specified in this section
+The device *shall* comply to all endpoint requirements as specified in this section

      ii.
-For SMBus (Binding) Protocol, the device shall not be the MCTP Bus Owner
+For SMBus (Binding) Protocol, the device *shall not* be the MCTP Bus Owner

      iii.
-"The device shall support receiving an MCTP Set Endpoint ID command at any time (Standby or Main) power is applied.
+The device *shall* support receiving an MCTP Set Endpoint ID command at any time (Standby or Main) power is applied.
 For example, the BMC firmware could be updated resulting in a BMC reset.
 The BMC initialization sequence will go out and dynamically discover devices and assign Endpoint IDs.
 While in most cases, the same Endpoint ID will be assigned, this is not guaranteed.
 The BMC will query the device to see if an Endpoint ID has been previously assigned and is not in conflict with any other assigned Endpoint.

-* Specific compliance with Section “MCTP Message Types”
+* Compliance with Section “MCTP Message Types”
 * Compliance with Section “MCTP Control Protocol”
 * Compliance with Section “MCTP Control Messages”
 * Support Section “MCTP Control Message Command Codes”, “MCTP Control Command